Iceland: Religion

-On March 8, 2021, Iceland formally recognised Judaism as a religion for the first time.
+On March 8, 2021, Iceland formally recognized Judaism as a religion for the first time.
 Iceland's Jews will have the choice to register as such and direct their taxes to their own religion.
-Among other benefits, the recognition will also allow Jewish marriage, baby-naming and funeral ceremonies to be civilly recognised.
+Among other benefits, the recognition will also allow Jewish marriage, baby-naming, and funeral ceremonies to be civilly recognized.

 Iceland is a very secular country; as with other Nordic nations, church attendance is relatively low.
 The above statistics represent administrative membership of religious organisations, which does not necessarily reflect the belief demographics of the population.
 According to a study published in 2001, 23% of the inhabitants were either atheist or agnostic.
-A Gallup poll conducted in 2012 found that 57% of Icelanders considered themselves "religious", 31% considered themselves "non-religious", while 10% defined themselves as "convinced atheists", placing Iceland among the ten countries with the highest proportions of atheists in the world.
+A Gallup poll conducted in 2012 found that 57% of Icelanders considered themselves "religious", 31% considered themselves "non-religious", while 10% defined themselves as "convinced atheists", placing Iceland among the ten countries with the highest proportion of atheists in the world.

 Culture

 Icelandic culture has its roots in North Germanic traditions.
 Icelandic literature is popular, in particular the sagas and eddas that were written during the High and Late Middle Ages.
 Centuries of isolation have helped to insulate the country's Nordic culture from external influence; a prominent example is the preservation of the Icelandic language, which remains the closest to Old Norse of all modern Nordic languages.
+The country has a strong tradition of upholding human rights such as freedom of expression, freedom of religion and freedom of assembly with legislation for marginalized groups, such as women, immigrants, and the LGBTQ+ community.

 In contrast to other Nordic countries, Icelanders place relatively great importance on independence and self-sufficiency; in a public opinion analysis conducted by the European Commission, over 85% of Icelanders believe independence is "very important", compared to 47% of Norwegians, 49% of Danes, and an average of 53% for the EU25.
 Icelanders also have a very strong work ethic, working some of the longest hours of any industrialised nation.

-According to a poll conducted by the OECD, 66% of Icelanders were satisfied with their lives, while 70% believed that their lives will be satisfying in the future.
+According to a poll conducted by the OECD, 66% of Icelanders were satisfied with their lives, while 70% believed that their lives would be satisfying in the future.
 Similarly, 83% reported having more positive experiences in an average day than negative ones, compared to an OECD average of 72%, which makes Iceland one of the happiest countries in the OECD.
 A more recent 2012 survey found that around three-quarters of respondents stated they were satisfied with their lives, compared to a global average of about 53%.
+In 2022, 2023, and 2024 consecutively, Iceland ranked third in the World Happiness Report.